awwong1/angularattack2016-atlas/README.md

 * `npm install`

-* `npm start` or `ng start` will start the server locally to test that everything is running correctly.
+* `npm start` or `ng server` will start the server locally to test that everything is running correctly.
 Open a browser at `localhost:4200` to see the application.

 ### Step 2) Deploy Your App